isomerpages/cris-scri/news-and-events/news/_posts/2024-05-14-post-Adrenaline fuels her passion to develop the next generation of clinical research coordinators.md

 the technical aspects of study operations and the development of CRCs.
 Recognised for her ability to connect with and empower others, Geraldine was selected for the administration pathway under <a href="https://www.singhealthdukenus.com.sg/research/ctcc/developing-our-clinical-trials-or-research-enablers" rel="noopener noreferrer nofollow" target="_blank">SingHealth's CRC Career Development Plan (CDP)</a> in
-2015, a framework meant to facilitate career progression in the cluster.</p>
+2015, a framework which facilitates career progression in the cluster.</p>
 <p>Engaging with junior CRCs, she seeks to understand their competencies
 and guide them towards leadership roles.</p>
 <blockquote>